siddhurk07/ThirdState/ShadeShift/README.md

 Source code of mobile games developed in Unity3D and C# and launched on the Android and iOS platforms in the early 2015.

-I believe that the games have run their course and were downloaded by over 50,000 users in their peak time.
-We can now make the source code available to users to adopt, review and learn.
+ShadeShift was cross platform mobile game released in the mid 2015.
+I believe that the game has run its course and was downloaded by over 50,000 users.
+We can now make the source code available to users and first time game developers to adopt, review and learn.
 Happy Learning!

+The scripts for the project can be found in the Assets folder which basically control all the animations, sprites, audio and pop ups which build the mobile gaming experience.

+Android and iOS platform specific packages can be found in plugins under assets.